neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ### `images.<image-id>.context`

-The Docker _context_ used to build an image, a local path relative to the project's root folder.
+**Optional** The Docker _context_ used to build an image, a local path relative to the project's root folder.
 The context should contain the `Dockerfile` and any additional files and folders that should be copied to the image.

 **Example:**